Doing Business in Papua New Guinea, Sector profiles

 State-owned Motor Vehicle Insurance Limited is the sole compulsory third party insurer of all motor vehicles in PNG.

-The industry is also serviced by a number of insurance brokers, which are licensed (by the regulator) to transact PNG domiciled business in the local insurance market or offshore (by means of exemption).
-Key insurance broking companies include Marsh, Aon and Insurance Partners.
+The four licensed life insurance companies are BSP Life (PNG), Capital Life Insurance Company, Life Insurance Corporation (PNG) and Pacific MMI Insurance.
+The industry is also serviced by a number of life insurance brokers, which are licensed (by the regulator) to transact PNG domiciled business in the local insurance market or offshore (by means of exemption).
+Key insurance broking companies include Marsh (PNG), AON Risk Services and Asian Insurance Brokers.

 The PNG insurance industry is an ‘admitted insurance market’.
 The sector benefits from regulations that make insuring locally the norm rather than the exception.
 Formal permission is required from the regulator to place PNG-domiciled risks offshore.